What is School Refusal or School Can’t?

 Difficulty often finding supports or people who understand.

-Support for families experiencing School Can’t?
+Support for families experiencing School Refusal or School Can’t?

-I have created a Course, that takes you through a framework to support your child experiencing school can’t.
+I have created a Course, that takes you through a framework to support your child experiencing school refusal/can’t.
 I provide evidence based strategies to assist you and your family to see your journey from a new perspective which enables you to look beyond the must’s & should’s.
 To focus on now and increasing your belief that everything will work out OK.

-Parents I work with ask themselves":
+Parents I work with ask themselves:

 Will my child ever return to school?